dhaneshkk/monadish/README.md

-This is an informal introduction to monads using Java 8.
+This is a very informal introduction to monads using Java 8.

 Java 8 is not a great language for an introduction to monads, but it's the most widely readable by the audience, so it will do.